 By Cheryl Lohman

-Cheryl Lohman of Oregon Permanent Makeup is an Oregon Licensed Permanent Makeup Artist and Esthetician, and is a Lifetime Member in the Society of Permanent Cosmetic Professionals.
-For more information you can reach her at 541-740-1639 or visit her website at www.OregonPermanentMakeup.com.
+Cheryl Lohman of Image by Design is a Licensed Esthetician and Permanent Makeup Artist and is a Lifetime Member in the Society of Permanent Cosmetic Professionals and Associated Skin Care Professionals.
+For more information you can reach her at 541-740-1639 or visit her website at www.OregonPermanentMakeup.com